dymensionxyz/networks/mainnet/dymension_1100-1/README.md

 1. Install version `v1.2.0` or later from the official [repository](https://github.com/cosmos/cosmos-sdk/tree/main/tools/cosmovisor).

-Alternatively, you can download the appropriate binary for your platform from our mirrors:
+Alternatively, you can download the appropriate binary for your platform from mirrors:

 | Platform | Architecture | Cosmovisor Binary URL                                                                                      |
 |----------|--------------|------------------------------------------------------------------------------------------------------------|